Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Eating Zapiekanka| ©Zygmunt Put

-The presence of thousands of students in the city, both local and foreign, plus the many tourists who travel in summer make Kraków's nightlife the liveliest in Poland.
-If you like to party, you'll find it practically every day of the week, whether you're looking for a quiet night out or a more lively one.
+The presence of thousands of students in the city, both locals and foreigners, plus the many tourists travelling in summer make the nightlife in Krakow the liveliest in Poland.
+Don't hesitate to book a pub crawl in Krakow and live the experience to the fullest.

-Nightlife in Kraków is concentrated in two different areas.
-The first, the Old Town, is where tourists tend to congregate.
-The second, much more youthful, is in the Jewish quarter, full of bars and pubs and with an incredible atmosphere in each of its streets.
+The nightlife in Krakow is concentrated in two different areas.
+On the one hand, in the Old Town, where the city's tourists tend to congregate.
+On the other hand, in the Jewish quarter, full of bars and pubs and with an incredible atmosphere in each of its streets.

 More peace and quiet in the Forum